nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-10-steel_mountain.md

 From here, we shall use [WinPEAS](https://github.com/carlospolop/PEASS-ng/tree/master/winPEAS) to enumerate the restartable service.

 To download the WinPEAS script over to the target machine, we host another python HTTP server and use `wget` to download the script over.
-To use wget on the target, we preface the command with `powershell -c`.
+To use wget on Windows CMD, we preface the command with `powershell -c`.

-**IMPORTANT:** we need to specify the `-outfile` name when using `wget` on Windows.
+**IMPORTANT:** We need to specify the `-outfile` name when using `wget` on Windows.
 Without it, the file would not have a name and hence, cannot be interacted with:

 ![screenshot29](../assets/images/steel_mountain/screenshot29.png)

-Now, we can just run WinPEAS and see what results we get:
+Now, we run WinPEAS and see what results we get:

 ![screenshot31](../assets/images/steel_mountain/screenshot31.png)

-Hence, we can see that WinPEAS manages to enumerate the **AdvancedSystemCareService9** service.
+Looks like WinPEAS manages to enumerate the **AdvancedSystemCareService9** service!

 ---